Google & Automotive Manufacturers Bring Android to your Vehicle

 On January 6, 2014, Google announced its Open Automotive Alliance, which is a group of automotive and technology companies which plan to implement Googles mobile operating system into automobiles.
 Automotive manufacturers such as Audi, General Motors, Honda Motors, and Hyundai, along with chip-maker Nvida, already have plans to implement devices into vehicles throughout the year.

-Not only will these devices offer automotive manufacturers modern software in their vehicles, but also aim to reduce the amount of accidents, as texting while driving accidents have increased tremendously within the past couple of years.
+Not only will these devices offer automotive manufacturers modern software in their vehicles, but also aim to reduce the amount of auto accidents, as texting while driving accidents with life threatening injuries have increased tremendously within the past couple of years.

 Some features we may expect to see in our automobiles include; Google Maps, greater access to music, voice commands, talk to text, improved speaker phone technology, and access to our virtual cloud where files are stored from our mobile phones, or computers.